IWI Tavor X95 5.56 NATO

 - 26.13-inch overall length with a full 16.5-inch barrel gives rifle ballistics in a package shorter than most SBRs and AR pistols

-- Factory tritium front sight and folding aperture rear sight make it optic-ready and iron-sight-ready out of the box
+- Factory tritium front sight and folding aperture rear sight make it shootable without buying anything else for backup-iron defensive use

 - Long-stroke gas piston with chrome-lined CrMoV barrel is built for reliability in harsh conditions without frequent cleaning